Aurora programme: Flagship missions

-ESA described some Aurora programme missions as "Flagship" missions.
-The first Flagship mission was ExoMars, a dual robotic mission to Mars made in cooperation with the Russian Federal Space Agency (Roskosmos).
+ESA described some Aurora programme missions as Flagship missions.
+The first Flagship mission was ExoMars, a dual robotic mission to Mars made in cooperation with the Russian Federal Space Agency and its successor Roscosmos.
 It involved a Mars orbiter (ExoMars Trace Gas Orbiter), a technology demonstrator descent module (Schiaparelli lander), and the Rosalind Franklin rover.

+The only mission launched under the Aurora programme was: